nestjs/docs.nestjs.com/content/openapi/introduction.md

 bootstrap();
 ```

-> info **Hint** The factory around `SwaggerModule#createDocument()` is only used to create the document when you actually request Swagger, saving some initialization time and is a serializable object conforming to [OpenAPI Document](https://swagger.io/specification/#openapi-document).
-Instead of hosting it via HTTP, you could also save it as a JSON/YAML file, and consume it in different ways.
+> info **Hint** The factory method `SwaggerModule#createDocument()` is used specifically to generate the Swagger document when you request it.
+This approach helps save some initialization time, and the resulting document is a serializable object that conforms to the [OpenAPI Document](https://swagger.io/specification/#openapi-document) specification.
+Instead of serving the document over HTTP, you can also save it as a JSON or YAML file and use it in various ways.

 The `DocumentBuilder` helps to structure a base document that conforms to the OpenAPI Specification.
 It provides several methods that allow setting such properties as title, description, version, etc. In order to create a full document (with all HTTP routes defined) we use the `createDocument()` method of the `SwaggerModule` class.
 This method takes two arguments, an application instance and a Swagger options object.
 Alternatively, we can provide a third argument, which should be of type `SwaggerDocumentOptions`.
 More on this in the [Document options section](/openapi/introduction#document-options).